CGM is reading low values at night

 Solution

 1. Participants should be made aware of the potential for compression lows and asked to avoid sleeping on the sensor.
-If possible - and depending on the manufacturer's recommendations - apply the sensor in a place where the participant is unlikely to lay on it.
+If possible - and depending on the manufacturer's recommendations - apply the sensor in a place where the participant is unlikely to lie on it.

 2. Clinical guidelines for managing hypoglycemia, or for when to verify an alert with a finger stick, are outside the scope of this article and are the responsibility of the study team and/or the participant's health care providers.